mafi73/Polaki/README.md

-A personal accounting application based on Python - Django.
+A personal accounting application based on Python - Django..